Los Angeles Arson Attorney

 Attempted Arson (Cal.
 Penal Code §455)

-If you intentionally and maliciously try to set fire to any structure, forest land, or property, or you commit any preliminary act to doing so, can be charged with a felony for attempted arson and punished by up to three years in prison.
+If you intentionally and maliciously try to set fire to any structure, forest land, or property, or you commit any preliminary act to do so, can be charged with a felony for attempted arson and punished by up to three years in prison.

 Additional Consequences of an Arson Conviction